spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 # Overview

-Following are some of the architectural highlights of bare-metal kubernetes clusters deployed by Spectro Cloud using Canonical's MAAS (an open-source tool that lets you discover, commission, deploy, and dynamically reconfigure a large network of individual units):
+Following are some of the architectural highlights of bare-metal Kubernetes clusters deployed by Palette using Canonical's MAAS (an open-source tool that lets you discover, commission, deploy, and dynamically reconfigure a large network of individual units):

-* Spectro Cloud developed and released an open sourced CNCF Cluster API contribution supporting Canonical’s MaaS interface (https://github.com/spectrocloud/cluster-api-provider-maas).
+* Palette developed and released an open sourced CNCF Cluster API contribution supporting Canonical’s MaaS interface (https://github.com/spectrocloud/cluster-api-provider-maas).
 * The new contribution to the open source Kubernetes ecosystem addresses the need for organizations to easily deploy, run and manage Kubernetes clusters directly on top of bare metal servers, increasing performance and minimizing cost and operational effort.
-* Spectro Cloud provides cloud like experience to deploying clusters on bare metal servers.
+* Palette provides cloud like experience to deploying clusters on bare metal servers.
-* In order to facilitate communication between the Spectro Cloud management platform and the bare-metal macchines as well as MaaS controller installed in the private datacenter, a Private Cloud Gateway needs to be set up within the environment.
+* In order to facilitate communication between the Palette management platform and the bare-metal machines as well as MaaS controller installed in the private datacenter, a Private Cloud Gateway needs to be set up within the environment.
-* Private Cloud Gateway(PCG) is Spectro Cloud's on-prem component to enable support for isolated private cloud or datacenter environments.
-Spectro Cloud Gateway, once installed on-prem registers itself with Specto Cloud's SaaS portal and enables secure communication between the SaaS portal and private cloud environment .The gateway enables installation and end-to-end lifecycle management of  Kubernetes clusters in private cloud environments from Spectro Cloud's SaaS portal.
+* Private Cloud Gateway(PCG) is Palette's on-prem component to enable support for isolated private cloud or datacenter environments.
+Palette Gateway, once installed on-prem registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
+The gateway enables installation and end-to-end lifecycle management of  Kubernetes clusters in private cloud environments from Palette's SaaS portal.

 ![maas_cluster_architecture.png](maas_cluster_architecture.png)

 # Prerequisites

-The following prerequisites must be met before deploying a bare-metal kubernetes cluster using MaaS:
+The following prerequisites must be met before deploying a bare-metal Kubernetes cluster using MaaS:

 * You must enable API communication and retrieve the API key.
 The [key], [secret, [consumer_key] tokens are the three elements that compose the API key (API key = ‘[consumer_key]:[key]:[secret]’).
-* You should have an Infrastructure cluster profile created in Spectro Cloud for MaaS.
+* You should have an Infrastructure cluster profile created in Palette for MaaS.
-* You should install a Private Cloud Gateway for MaaS as decribed in the "Installing Private Cloud Gateway - MaaS" section below.
-Installing the Private Cloud Gateway will automatially register a cloud account for MaaS in Spectro Cloud.
-You can register your additional MaaS cloud accounts in Spectro Cloud as described in the "Creating a MaaS Cloud account" section below.
+* You should install a Private Cloud Gateway for MaaS as described in the "Installing Private Cloud Gateway - MaaS" section below.
+Installing the Private Cloud Gateway will automatically register a cloud account for MaaS in Palette.
+You can register your additional MaaS cloud accounts in Palette as described in the "Creating a MaaS Cloud account" section below.
 * Egress access to the internet (direct or via proxy):
     * For proxy: HTTP_PROXY, HTTPS_PROXY (both required).
     * Outgoing internet connection on port 443 to api.spectrocloud.com.